A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Introduction

-Among Android’s built-in APIs, researchers commonly use the Accessibility Service API (AS API) which is also called Accessibility API.
-The AS API includes the classes such as \emph{AccessibilityService}\footnote[2]{https://developer.android.com/reference/android/accessibilityservice/AccessibilityService}, \emph{AccessibilityEvent}\footnote[3]{https://developer.android.com/reference/android/view/accessibility/AccessibilityEvent}, \emph{AccessibilityRecord}\footnote[4]{https://developer.android.com/reference/android/view/accessibility/AccessibilityRecord}, \emph{AccessibilityManager}\footnote[5]{https://developer.android.com/reference/android/view/accessibility/AccessibilityManager} ~\cite{android.view.accessibility}.
-The AS API is operated to generate various \emph{AccessibilityEvent} classes (e.g., transition type, view type, exploration type, and notification type) for app usage, by recognizing the state change of a smartphone which is the event based system ~\cite{AccessibilityService}. \emph{AccessibilityEvent} can be used to collect fine-grained datasets for app usage pattern data as depicted in Figure \ref{fig:Interaction}.

-Another way to collect app usage pattern data is using the Android Usage Statistics APIs (US APIs) such as \emph{UsageStatManager}\footnote[6]{https://developer.android.com/reference/android/app/usage/UsageStatsManager}, \emph{UsageStats}\footnote[7]{https://developer.android.com/reference/android/app/usage/UsageStats}, \emph{UsageEvents}\footnote[8]{https://developer.android.com/reference/android/app/usage/UsageEvents}, \emph{UsageEvents.Event}\footnote[9]{https://developer.android.com/reference/android/app/usage/UsageEvents.Event}.
-US API can be used to collect the app and device usage history and statistics as shown in Figure \ref{fig:Interaction} ~\cite{Android.app.usage}.
-US API can access device usage history and statistics to obtain the currently running app information in third-party applications (as of Android API level 21 in 2014).
-The US API provides functions to query app usage logs by specifying time units of day, month, and year, thereby retrieving the results specified by the interval which is a more granular and explicit query system ~\cite{UsageStatsManager}.
-Since 2014, the US API has been mainly used to collect app usage pattern data in many studies (e.g., ~\cite{dutta2016introducing, singh2017usage, lee2018reducing, mehrotra2017understanding}).
-However, the AS API is still exclusively used to track the user interface (UI) status information (e.g., UI changed status, interaction type, UI properties \& hierarchy, and notification) in the present studies (e.g., ~\cite{chang2015investigating, kim2019understanding, lee2018click, yu2019understanding}).
+Another way to collect app usage pattern data is using the Android Usage Statistics APIs (US APIs)~\cite{Android.app.usage}.
+US API can be used to collect the app and device usage history and statistics.
+US API can access device usage history and statistics to obtain the currently running app information in third-party applications (Android API level 21 in 2014).
+Therefore, the US API has been mainly used to collect app usage pattern data in many studies (e.g.,~\cite{dutta2016introducing, singh2017usage, lee2018reducing, mehrotra2017understanding}).
+Beyond simple usage tracking, the AS API is still exclusively used to track the detailed user interface (UI) status information (e.g., UI changed status, interaction type, UI elements \& hierarchy, and notification) (e.g., \cite{chang2015investigating, kim2019understanding, lee2018click, yu2019understanding}).